infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/_holding.md

 Tip

-: If the length of the hold is greater than 1 minute (in still air), the gate relative bearing of 30 degrees is no longer valid!
+: If the length of the hold is greater than 1 minute (in still air), the 'gate' relative bearing of 30 degrees is no longer valid!